THE READER’S CHARACTER AS THE FOCUS

 Tarot does not merely reveal information.
 It reveals the reader.
 It shows where we grasp, where we rush, where we hide, and where we are ready to let go.
 If we allow it, Tarot becomes a school of presence—one that trains not just readers, but people.

+In the end, the deepest reading competency is not mastery of the cards.
 It is the capacity to stand in truth with another human being—and listen.

 Leave a comment